Materials and Supplies

 Brushes - Recommendations

 I use three brushes: One for creating fur and details, another for covering larger areas, and a brush for mixing colors on the palette.
 Feel free to use your favorite brushes!

 Brush #1: Pointed Round Brush for Details and Fur

 A pointed round brush has a narrow, pointed tip for creating details and thin, fine hairs and fur.
 The two brushes listed below are used in the lessons in our online school.
 They are both sturdy enough to handle the roughness of Cold Press paper while retaining a nice, fine point.
 They are affordable, so I don’t mind purchasing another when the point does wear down.

 - Michael Klein Synthetic Pointed Round Brush, size 2, by Rosemary & Co.
 This brush is made in the U.K. You will see it in some of these tutorials and in the more recent courses in the online school.
-Note: I'm not an affiliate of Rosemary & Co.
-I just love this brush.
+These brushes are available for purchase in the United States at Wind River Arts!